Baldwin Wallace Yellow Jackets: Racquetball

-Baldwin Wallace has a great tradition of racquetball, including two USAR men's team intercollegiate titles in 2001 & 2002 and an overall Division II team title in 2006.
+Baldwin Wallace has a history in racquetball, including two USAR men's team intercollegiate titles in 2001 & 2002 and an overall Division II team title in 2006.
 Shane Vanderson won the USAR Intercollegiate racquetball men's championship in 2001, and three Baldwin Wallace players have won the women's title.
 Sheryl Lotts won it in 2009, Kristen Walsh in 2001 and Krystal Csuk won in 2002.
 Baldwin-Wallace players won the doubles title four times.
 Vanderson and Andy Hawthorne won the men's doubles title in 2002 and 2003, and Elle Summers won the women's title with Walsh in 2001 and with Csuk in 2002.

 Of those champions, Vanderson and Hawthorne have gone on to be top 10 players on the International Racquetball Tour while Walsh and Csuk have been top 10 players on the Women's Professional Racquetball Organization tour.
 All four of these players have also represented the USA internationally.